Answers to Your FAQs About Reiki

 The short answer: 42.

 The long answer: I don’t know.
 Nobody really knows.
 There are so many mysteries in life, and for now, how Reiki works is one of them.
 There are some medical studies on the effects of Reiki, but that’s about it.
 We can’t apply the scientific method to Reiki because it’s not a science.
 Maybe as Reiki rises in popularity, we can dedicate more resources to investigating and studying it to find an explanation.
+For now, just know that it’s one of the many things in the universe that we can’t fully explain.

 Wait.
 Why are you a Reiki practitioner if you don’t know how it works?

 I asked myself that very question for a little while.
 I struggled with it until I decided to let go of the need to know the answer.
 That felt pretty good.
 I can’t deny that it would be pretty cool to find out how it works in my lifetime.
 But for now, I don’t really need to know how it works because I’ve seen enough evidence that it works.
+And apparently that’s enough evidence for the some of the most prominent medical centers and hospitals to offer Reiki, too.

 What can I expect during an in-person Reiki session?